-Hiral is a senior executive with over 25 years in technology and professional services.
-He is currently the president of Suneratech, a cloud and digital solutions provider.
-He is also a limited partner at the product innovation ecosystem mHUB, and an investor and advisor to a number of startups and accelerators.
-Prior to his current role, Hiral spent 14 years at Wipro, where he handled $3B of Wipro’s business including its Cloud and Digital services and its Consumer Industries business.
+Hiral is a global digital executive with over 25 years in technology and professional services.
+In addition to his role at Valqari, he is a strategic advisor to multiple tech startups and VC funds, and limited partner at mHUB Chicago.
+He has deep experience solving enterprise challenges through customer-focused business solutions, and delivering P&L growth.
+Prior to his current roles, Hiral spent 14 years at Wipro, where he handled $3B of Wipro’s business including its Cloud and Digital services and its Consumer Industries business.
 He has driven strategic partnerships with most of the leading cloud providers in the space, such as Salesforce, AWS, Microsoft, ServiceNow, SAP and Adobe, and has orchestrated multiple acquisitions, including the $500M acquisition of Appirio where he served on the board.

 Why do you love working with people-based businesses?